vierstralab/hotspot3/README.md

 - `--cutcounts CUTCOUNTS` - Tabix-indexed file with per-base cut counts.
 Skips extracting cut counts from BAM/CRAM.
 - `--signal_parquet SIGNAL_PARQUET` - Path to pre-calculated partitioned parquet file(s) with per-bp smoothed signal.
 Skips MODWT signal smoothing
 - `--pvals_parquet PVALS_PARQUET` - Path to pre-calculated partitioned parquet file(s) with per-bp p-values.
 Skips p-value calculation
 - `--fdrs_parquet FDRS_PARQUET` - Path to pre-calculated partinioned parquet file(s) with per-bp FDRs.
-(Experimental) Can be used with multiple_samples_fdr.py to correct across samples.
+(Experimental) Can be used with multiple_samples_fdr.py to FDR correct across samples.

 ## Optional arguments
 - `--cpus CPUS` - Number of CPUs to use.
 A high thread count increases memory usage — no benefit from using more CPUs than the number of chromosomes.